 THE BASICS FOR EVERYONE

 Over The Counter Meds

 Prevent overheating your precious appliances and bring a universal converter.
 The outlets in your new home may look like they can accommodate your device, but they can’t.
 Don’t be fooled.
 The wattage in China is higher than typical western countries.
-So if you care about your favorite flat iron, blow dryer, curling wand, electric toothbrush, or any other item, be sure to use you universal converter.
+So if you care about your favourite flat iron, blow dryer, curling wand, electric toothbrush, or any other item, be sure to use your universal converter.

 ADVICE FOR WOMEN

 Many department stores in China carry the same brands you use at home for foundation, cover-ups, and other related products.
 However, the complexions available reflect the skin tone and complexions of the local Chinese people.
 The same applies to undergarments and shoes for women – they run small (larger than size 36C cup or US 8 [EUR 39] is rare in stores).
 Be sure to bring a few extra bottles of foundation for skin tones of a darker hue, bras, underwear, and shoes until you get settled in and can find a store of your preference, either in the city or online.